evenkeon/Steganography/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------

-Steganography in Python (IDLE) using OpenCV
+!!!
+STEGANOGRAPHY IN PYTHON (IDLE) USING OPENCV !!!

 1. Install Required Libraries: First, you need to install the opencv-python library.
-Open Python IDLE and run the following command in the interactive shell: import os os.system('pip install opencv-python') OR Go Command Prompt Select start as "Run as administrator" and type pip install opencv-python and enter.
+Open Python IDLE and run the following command in the interactive shell: import os os.system('pip install opencv-python') OR Go to Command Prompt Select start as "Run as administrator" and type pip install opencv-python and enter.

 2. Write the encryption and decryption Script: Create a new Python file (e.g., encryptiondecryption.py)